GHROTIC/xu-mini-m-guide/README.md

 <div align="center">

-##### Thanks to Bobby the Cat, Fishku, Gamma, Hannah, Moto, Rich, Ry, Seaninman and all in the MagicX Discord.
+##### Thanks to Bobby the Cat, Fishku, Gamma, Hannah, Moto, Rich, Ry, Seaninman, Snake and all in the MagicX Discord.
 May the Schwartz Be With You!

 </div>